yzr456/tp/docs/DeveloperGuide.md

 ### Glossary

 * **CLI (Command Line Interface)**: Text-based interface where users interact with the application by typing commands rather than clicking buttons or menus.
+* **GUI (Graphical User Interface)**: Form of user interface that allows users to interact with electronic devices through graphical icons and visual indicators such as secondary notation
 * **Contact**: A student record in zenith containing personal details, subjects, sessions, and other tutoring-related information.
 * **Core Functions**: Add, Edit, Delete, add Session, add Subject
 * **HHmm format**: 24-hour time notation using 4 digits (e.g., 0900 for 9:00 AM, 1530 for 3:30 PM).